mhorpheus/test/DFIR-Hotline.md

 ## Hotline
 ### Introduction

-The purpose of this page is to explain the X-Force IR Hotline operations model and document procedures.
-Content of this page should be presented to every new X-Force IR team member as a part of onboarding process and preparing him/her to support X-Force IR Hotline.
+The purpose of this page is to explain the XFIR Hotline operations model and document procedures.
+Content of this page should be presented to every new XFIR team member as a part of onboarding process and preparing him/her to support XFIR Hotline.
+This page is a living document.
+If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](Home.md)).

-X-Force IR maintains several hotline numbers in different geographies - they are used by Clients to declare an IT security incident and request X-Force IR assistance.
+XFIR maintains several hotline numbers in different geographies - they are used by Clients to declare an IT security incident and request XFIR assistance.
 Such call, denoted as "initial call" is used to gather basic understanding of an incident as well as client details so a Triage and Scoping call can proceed, resulting in an investigation being launched.
-X-Force IR uses a 24/7 available Follow the Sun Emergency Hotline.
-Using X-Force IR Hotline, Clients can reach a technical member of the X-Force IR team day or night if they are experiencing an incident.
-This is one of the main avenues our Clients use to engage X-Force IR and in some cases this is the Client's first impression of our organization.
+XFIR uses a 24/7 available Follow the Sun Emergency Hotline.
+Using XFIR Hotline, Clients can reach a technical member of the XFIR team day or night if they are experiencing an incident.
+This is one of the main avenues our Clients use to engage XFIR and in some cases this is the Client's first impression of our organization.
 It is important for us to remain professional and have tested procedures for handling incoming hotline calls.

 Hotline numbers are publicly available in the Internet.
-Additionally, non-subscription Clients can call the hotline and request assistance in "Ad-hoc" approach.
+Additionally, non-subscription Clients can call the XFIR Hotline and request assistance in "Ad-hoc" approach.
 Requesting assistance through a Hotline call is the only correct and reliable way to receive emergency assistance.

-The following documentation is a guideline for X-Force IR consultants for X-Force IR Hotline procedures and is a living document.
-If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](Home.md)).
+Hotline Call handling should not me confused with a [Triage and Scoping Call](DFIR-Triage-Scoping.md), as each of them follows different process.

 ### Regional Numbers
-X-Force IR operates several hotline numbers in multiple countries.
-In the past X-Force IR geographies operated independently, working on their own with different local telecommunication providers.
+XFIR operates several hotline numbers in multiple countries.
+In the past XFIR geographies operated independently, working on their own with different local telecommunication providers.
 With introduction of [Follow the Sun for Incident Intake](#Follow-the-Sun-for-Incident-Intake), Hotline operation for all regions except Japan, have been integrated and now lead to the same on-call person.

 Please use the following tables to identify individual regional/country hotline numbers.
-The list is also available in the form of PDF [Leaflet](https://github.ibm.com/XFIR/DFIR-wiki/blob/master/DFIR/IBM%20X-Force%20IR%20Hotline%20Numbers.pdf) to be shared with a Client.
+The list is also available in the form of PDF [Leaflet](DFIR/IBM%20X-Force%20IR%20Hotline%20Numbers.pdf) to be shared with a Client.

 #### World Wide Number
 - (+1) 312 212 8034